bosth/qgis3-slackbuild/README-current.md

 libxkbcommon
 qt5
 qt5-webkit
-python3-PyQt5 [must match qt5 version]
-qtkeychain [rebuild to ensure that it is built for Qt5] qwt-qt5 [new] qca-qt5 [new]
+python3-PyQt5 [downgrade the current SlackBuild to version 5.7.1] qtkeychain [rebuild to ensure that it is built for Qt5] qwt-qt5 [new] qca-qt5 [new]